 This report provides the background to the change from Council Tax Benefit to CTRS in 2013/14; the approval of the CTRS for 2017/18; describes the experience to date of the operation of the local CTRS; and sets out the proposals in respect of the scheme for 2018/19.
-At the 4th December 2017 Council meeting Members will be requested to agree the details of a CTRS for 2018/19.

 The Council's Revenue Budget and Financial forecast for 2018/19 onwards has been prepared on the assumption that the CTRS will be fully self-funding as it is for 2017/18.
-That is, that the net cost of the scheme to Fylde Borough Council (assuming that central government funding for the scheme is at a similar level as in previous years) will be met by applying reduced levels of support to claimants.
+That is, that the net cost of the scheme to Fylde Council (assuming that central government funding for the scheme is at a similar level as in previous years) will be met by applying reduced levels of support to claimants.
 The Council decision in December 2017 will be in respect of the scheme for 2018/19 only.